Thinning attendance pressures Weight Watchers forecast

 "Our January ads lacked the persuasion we needed," Kirchoff said.

-The company, which competes with Nestle's Jenny Craig Inc, Nutrisystem Inc and Medifast Inc, said it expects full-year earnings of $3.5 to $4.0 per share.
+The company, which competes with Nestle's NESN.VX Jenny Craig Inc, Nutrisystem Inc (NTRI.O) and Medifast Inc (MED.N), said it expects full-year earnings of $3.5 to $4.0 per share.
 Analyst on average were expecting $4.75 per share, according to Thomson Reuters I/B/E/S.

 However, the company reported fourth-quarter results above expectations, with earnings of $1.03 on revenue of $407.9 million.